 Students may ride their bicycles to and from school.
-There are two bicycle racks installed on our campus to lock bicycles(one behind the building, and one outside of M-Hall).
+There are multiple bicycle racks installed on our campus to lock bicycles.
 All bicycles should be locked at all times during the school day.
 Students riding bicycles are reminded to always wear a helmet.
 Helmets may be stored in students' lockers.

 As biking students arrive at school, they will enter the cafeteria side doors and remain in the cafeteria until the morning bell.
-At the dismissal bell, all biking students will report to the cafeteria to wait to be dismissed after the last school bus leaves the bus platform.
+At the dismissal bell, all bikers and walkers will exit the back of the building, by the gym, at the end of D Hallway.